-Daniel G. Sullivan is director of research and an executive vice president at the Federal Reserve Bank of Chicago.
-He oversees the Bank's research in monetary policy, banking and financial markets, microeconomics and regional economics.
-In addition, he has supervisory responsibility for the Bank's community development and policy studies division and the public affairs department.
-Sullivan also attends meetings of the Federal Open Market Committee (FOMC), the group responsible for formulating national monetary policy.
+Daniel G. Sullivan is an executive vice president and director of economic outreach at the Federal Reserve Bank of Chicago.
+He oversees the Bank's community development and policy studies division and its public affairs department.
+He also leads the Bank’s outreach council and participates in its monetary policy work.

 Presentation with Spencer Krane before the Chicago Council on Global Affairs

 January 23, 2018

 National Association for Business Economics